Tennessee–UConn women's basketball rivalry: Football

 The rivalry spread into other sports as the two schools agreed to play each other in other matchups.
-On September 4, 2008, UConn and Tennessee agreed to a home and home series in football for the 2015 and 2016 seasons, but in order to play Virginia Tech at Bristol Motor Speedway in 2016, the series has been postponed.
-Furthermore, because of UConn's "Group of Five" status while Tennessee was in the "Power Five," the series may not be held.
-UConn is set to play Tennessee in Knoxville on November 4, 2023.
+On September 4, 2008, UConn and Tennessee agreed to a home and home series in football for the 2015 and 2016 seasons, but in order for Tennessee to play Virginia Tech at Bristol Motor Speedway in 2016, the series has been postponed.
+Furthermore, because of UConn's "Group of Five" status while Tennessee was in the "Power Five," future matchups are likely to be rare.
+The two ultimately faced off in Knoxville on November 4, 2023, with the Volunteers winning 59–3.

 Men's basketball

-Nearly a year later on July 22, 2009, Huskies men's basketball head coach Jim Calhoun and Vols men's basketball head coach Bruce Pearl agreed to a home and home basketball series in the 2010-2011 and 2011-2012 seasons.
+Nearly a year later on July 22, 2009, Huskies men's basketball head coach Jim Calhoun and Vols men's basketball head coach Bruce Pearl agreed to a home and home basketball series in the 2010–11 and 2011–12 seasons.
 Summitt's son Tyler was on the Volunteers' roster for both games, which the two schools split.

-During the 2012-13 season, Tyler Summitt joined Marquette's coaching staff for the women's team, the final year of the pre-split Big East.
+During the 2012–13 season, Tyler Summitt joined Marquette's coaching staff for the women's team, the final year of the pre-split Big East.
 The Huskies won against the Golden Eagles in both games.
-The Summitt family's rivalry is now at Connecticut 16, Summitts 10—Pat was 9-13 during the rivalry, while Tyler was 1-1 at Tennessee against Connecticut as a men's basketball player, and 0-2 as Marquette's assistant coach.
+The Summitt family's rivalry is now at Connecticut 16, Summitts 10—Pat was 9–13 during the rivalry, while Tyler was 1–1 at Tennessee against Connecticut as a men's basketball player, and 0–2 as Marquette's assistant coach.